 STIHL Chainsaw Fuel Mix Ratio

 For STIHL chainsaws, all models generally use a 50:1 mixing ratio.
-In some special cases this will be varied.
+In some special cases, this will vary.
 So I strongly suggest you check the manufacturer’s manual before you use it.

-- 1-liter gasoline mix with 20 milliliters STIHL oil,
+- 1-liter gasoline mix with 20 milliliters of STIHL oil,

 - 5l with 100 ml